joeappleton18/web-dev-2022-notes/assessments/assessment_2_implementation_and_report_brief.md

-# Assessment 2: Implementation and a Report (in the form of technical documentation)(due: 4pm, Friday, 14th January)
+# Assessment 2: Implementation and a Report (in the form of technical documentation)

 ### Coursework Assessment Brief